gto76/python-cheatsheet/README.md

 Coroutine
 ---------
-* **Similar to Generator, but Generator pulls data through the pipe with iteration, while Coroutine pushes data into the pipeline with send().**
+* **Similar to generator, but generator pulls data through the pipe with iteration, while coroutine pushes data into the pipeline with send().**
 * **Coroutines provide more powerful data routing possibilities than iterators.**
 * **If you built a collection of simple data processing components, you can glue them together into complex arrangements of pipes, branches, merging, etc.**